Canada Bridging Open Work Permit (BOWP): Requirements, Eligibility, Process & Documents for Indians

 Always check the IRCC processing-times tool and the current BOWP eligibility page at canada.ca before submitting.
 Policy windows around the 4-month rule and PNP eligibility can shift — for a full walkthrough of related pathways, explore the linked Express Entry, Canadian Experience Class, and Open Work Permit guides.

-For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Open Work Permit hub for detailed FAQs and related streams.
+For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.

 Related Resources